Omar García-Ponce

 Office Phone: (202) 994-7591

-Omar García-Ponce is an Assistant Professor of Political Science and International Affairs at The George Washington University.
+Omar García-Ponce is an Associate Professor of Political Science and International Affairs at The George Washington University.
 He writes and teaches on the causes and consequences of various forms of intrastate organized violence that are prevalent in low- and middle-income countries, ranging from local criminal gangs to armed rebellions and transnational organized crime groups.
 His regional expertise is in Latin America and he also teaches courses on US-Mexico relations and Latin American politics.

 His scholarly work has appeared in the American Journal of Political Science, the American Political Science Review, the Journal of Peace ResearchPolitical Science Research and Methods, and World Politics, among other journals.
 This research has been supported by the National Science Foundation, the United States Agency for International Development, the United Nations University World Institute for Development Economics Research, and implemented in collaboration with local governments and civil society organizations.